bgeorge11/ml-unit-test-demo/README.md

 1. The package is verified with JDK 1.8
 2. There is one demo test case (<i>DataOperationsTest0</i>) for MarkLogic Content Pump (mlcp). mlcp being a command line tool, please ensure that it is available in PATH.
 If there is no mlcp, do not execute that test.
 To skip the test place <i>@Ignore</i> annotation at the class level.

+# TestSuiteB vs TestSuiteA
+TestSuiteB does not delete the databases created.
+The documents loaded will remain in the databases and can be verified if required.
+Make sure that databases and later manually deleted or execute test <i>StepCRunner</i> to tear down the databases.
+Commands to run TestSuiteB <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; >mvn -Dtest=TestSuiteB test